List of Major League Baseball pitchers who have thrown an immaculate inning

 Sandy Koufax, Chris Sale, and Max Scherzer are the only pitchers to achieve an immaculate inning three times.

-An immaculate inning occurs in baseball when a pitcher strikes out all three batters he faces in one inning using the minimum possible number of pitches: nine.
-This has happened 117 times in Major League Baseball history; 109 pitchers have accomplished the feat.
+An immaculate inning occurs in baseball when a pitcher strikes out all three batters he faces in one inning with only nine pitches, the minimum possible.
+This has happened 125 times in Major League Baseball history; 116 pitchers have accomplished the feat.

-The feat was first performed by John Clarkson of the Boston Beaneaters against the Philadelphia Quakers on June 4, 1889; and most recently by Mason Miller of the San Diego Padres on September 3, 2025.
+The feat was first performed by John Clarkson of the Boston Beaneaters against the Philadelphia Quakers on June 4, 1889; and most recently by Payton Tolle of the Boston Red Sox on September 13, 2026.
 The term "immaculate inning" first appeared in newspapers after 2000.

 Five pitchers have accomplished the feat more than once: Hall of Famers Sandy Koufax and Nolan Ryan, and active pitchers Chris Sale, Max Scherzer, and Kevin Gausman.
 Only Koufax, Sale, and Scherzer have completed it three times apiece.
 Only Ryan and Gausman have done it in both the American League and National League.
-Sale threw two immaculate innings in the same season, doing so in 2019 on May 8th and then on June 5th, just 28 days later.
-In addition to being the only pitcher to throw an immaculate inning in three consecutive seasons, on June 30, 1962, Koufax also accomplished his first immaculate inning while throwing his first no-hitter, the only player to do both in a single game.
+Sale threw two immaculate innings in the same season, doing so in 2019 on May 8 and then on June 5, just 28 days later.
+In addition to being the only pitcher to throw an immaculate inning in three consecutive seasons, on June 30, 1962, Koufax accomplished his first immaculate inning while throwing his first no-hitter, the only player to do both in a single game.

-Sloppy Thurston, Ryan, Wade Miley, Thomas Pannone, Reid Detmers, Hayden Wesneski, and Brandon Young are the only rookies to have achieved the feat.
+Sloppy Thurston, Ryan, Wade Miley, Thomas Pannone, Reid Detmers, Hayden Wesneski, Brandon Young, and Tolle are the only rookies to have achieved the feat.
 Danny Jackson is the sole pitcher to have thrown an immaculate inning in the postseason, doing so in the seventh inning of Game 5 of the 1985 World Series.
 Jackson pitched a complete game, winning 6–1 and staving off elimination for the Kansas City Royals, who eventually won the series in seven games.

 While an immaculate inning typically occurs with the bases empty, a nine-pitch, three-strikeout performance can also be accomplished by a relief pitcher who enters the game with one or more runners on base.
 On May 8, 2014, Brad Boxberger of the Tampa Bay Rays entered a game against the Baltimore Orioles with the bases loaded and proceeded to strike out the side with nine pitches.
 No player has ever struck out four batters on 12 pitches in an inning, with one of those batters reaching base on an uncaught third strike.